kikod4mn/ignis/README.md

 Ignis is a demo project management app.
 Track features, bugs and user contributions.

 No integration to any git or social, just pure practice app.

+It is symfony backend with a tiny bit of JS and Material Bootstrap with some custom CSS on the front.